Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 ### LA Agent Assist

-Refers to the feature or functionality that provides assistance to live agents during their interactions with customers.
+The functionality of **LA Agent Assist** provides assistance to live agents during their interactions with customers.
 It typically includes real-time guidance, suggestions, and recommendations to help agents effectively handle customer inquiries or issues.
-Agent Assist Live Agent focuses on providing support directly from the conversation window.
+Agent Assist in Live Agent focuses on providing support directly from the conversation window.
 For more information, read the [LA Agent Assist](../../ai/handover-providers/la-agent-assist-workspace-setup.md) documentation:

 ### Agent Assist Workspace

-Refers to the dedicated workspace or environment where human agents access various tools, resources, and features to assist them in their customer interactions.
+The functionality of the **Agent Assist Workspace** provides dedicated workspace or environment where human agents access various tools, resources, and features to assist them in their customer interactions.
 It encompasses the entire workspace setup, which may include customer information, knowledge bases, collaboration tools, and other relevant components.
 Agent Assist Workspace aims to provide a comprehensive and efficient working environment for human agents to manage their interactions with customers.
 Cognigy's **Agent Assist Workspace** offers the most comprehensive functions compared to the other assistants, enabling Agents to provide faster and more accurate customer support.
 The workspace is fully customizable with widgets that display the most relevant information for any chat and voice use case.
 When embedded into your contact center's Agent desktop, it enhances the overall efficiency of your contact center.

-For more information, read the [Agent Assist Workspace](../../agent-assist/overview.md) documentation.

 When Agent Assist is enabled, Agents can communicate with an assitant using a separate conversation channel.
 The AI-supported output of Agent Assist enables the human agent to respond more efficiently to customer inquiries.
+For more information, read the [Agent Assist Workspace](../../agent-assist/overview.md) documentation.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-agentview.png" width="75%" />